openconnectivity/IOTivity-Lite-setup/Readme.md

                   |-- folder
                   |-- folder/subfolder
                   |- file

-The installDeviceBuilder script generates scripts in the folder above this repo.
+The installDeviceBuilder script generates scripts in the top level folder (e.g. above this repo).
 These scripts are convienent scripts, e.g. they are short cuts for entering generation, build, excute and reset commands.

-## Development setup
+## Development Setup
 Typical development setup contains the following configuration:

               ----------------